simplesourcing/simplesourcing.github.io/pages/docs/overview/key_benefits.md

  is processed once, and each event appears in order exactly once in the event store.
  * **Horizontal scalability** - You can run more than one instance of your application and behind the scenes, the command handler and projectors will transparently share the work amongst all the running instances.
- * **Manages low level interaction with Kafka** - Simple Sourcing can manage all reads and writes to Kafka, creating topics with the appropriate configuration and managing all state used by the command handler, event store and projectors.
+ * **Manages low-level interaction with Kafka** - Simple Sourcing can manage all reads and writes to Kafka, creating topics with the appropriate configuration and managing all state used by the command handler, event store and projectors.
  * **Supports evolution of business domain objects** - When using Avro for serialization we use the [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html) to provide support for schema evolution for your events, commands and projections.
  * **Support for many types of aggregates** - All Kafka topics, schemas and state stores are specific to each aggregation type so they can safely co-exist on the same Kafka cluster and can even be managed from the same Java application.
- * **Low level access** - The event store and projections are persisted to Kafka topics.
+ * **Low-level access** - The event store and projections are persisted to Kafka topics.
 As such they can be read by any process with access to Kafka, including [Kafka Connect sink connectors](https://www.confluent.io/product/connectors/).
    It is perfectly feasible, for instance, to generate projections off the event store using [KSQL](https://www.confluent.io/product/ksql/), pushing the output into ElasticSearch using Kafka Connect and build your own Query API based on that datastore.